jaireina/p2-Decentralized-Star-Notary-Service-Starter-Code/README.md

 ### Important

-When you will add a new Rinkeyby Test Network in your Metamask client, you will have to provide:
+When you will add a new Test Network in your Metamask client, you will have to provide:

 | Network Name      | New RPC URL              | Chain ID |
 | ----------------- | ------------------------ | -------- |